eirasf/ReliefF-LSH/README.md

 ## Prerequisites:

-LabeledPoint data must be discretized as integer values in double representation with a maximum of 256 distinct values.
+Data must be discretized in a range of [0, 255] in order to transform this data into a more manageable data type.
+It can be done using MDLP discretizer for Spark, which can be found in: http://spark-packages.org/package/sramirez/spark-MDLP-discretization.
-By doing so, data can be transformed to byte type directly, making the selection process much more efficient.
+It is used breeze.linalg.Vector[Byte] in order to obtain a better performance in the whole process of selection.

 ## Contributors